That Old Familiar Feeling

 "Jess!"
 Sam cries looking back to the form in the flames as Dean continues to bodily push him.
 Dean knows it is already too late for the girl.

 There is a loud burst as the flames seemingly explode in rage.
 The fire is spreading, climbing down and engulfing the walls.
+It seems to chase and chastise them.
 Jessica is no longer visible, consumed in the inferno.

 They make it out of the apartment and into the hallway, the heat and smoke growing more intense behind them.
 Dean grabs Sam's upper arm and they bound down the stairs, coughing as the smoke begins to choke them.